rancher/docs/docs/pages-for-subheaders/cis-scan-guides.md

 # Roles-based Access Control

-For information about permissions, refer to <a href="cis-scancis-scans/rbac" target="_blank">this page.</a>
+For information about permissions, refer to [this page](../explanations/integrations-in-rancher/cis-scans/rbac-for-cis-scans.md).

 # Configuration

-For more information about configuring the custom resources for the scans, profiles, and benchmark versions, refer to <a href="cis-scancis-scans/configuration" target="_blank">this page.</a>
+For more information about configuring the custom resources for the scans, profiles, and benchmark versions, refer to [this page](../explanations/integrations-in-rancher/cis-scans/configuration-reference.md).

 # How-to Guides